-\$20,550.25 Would have been left of debt without taking into account payments to equity made since the originating date of November 2013.
+\$20,550.25 Would have been left of debt without taking into account payments to equity made since the originating date of the promissory note of November 2013.

 In addition if we take into account the later sale of the Andy Mountain Rd property this would have only left \$4,600.00 of debt.
-If we take into account payments to equity under an amortization, debt has been paid.
-Only the Trustees' administrative fees remain.
+If we take into account payments to equity under an amortization, debt has been paid, only the Trustees' administrative fees remain.